cgroane/intermediate-sql-queries-afternoon/README.md

 5. Get all tracks where the `Album` is Fireball.
 6. Get all tracks for the artist Queen ( 2 nested subqueries ).

+/* select * from invoice
+where invoiceid IN (select invoiceid from invoiceline where unitprice > .99) */

+/* select trackid from playlisttrack where playlistid IN (select playlistid from playlist where name = 'Music') */

+/* select name from track
+where trackid IN (select trackid from playlisttrack where playlistid = 5) */

+/* select * from track
+where genreid in (select genreid from genre where name = 'Comedy') */

+/* select * from track
+where albumid in (select albumid from album where title = 'Fireball') */

+/* select * from track
+where albumid in (
+select albumid from album where artistid in ( select artistid from artist where name = 'Queen'
+)) */

 ### Solution

 <details>